Read on for our top 10 tips for cutting the cost of your car insurance, or compare quotes below and see if you could save by shopping around

 There are many factors that affect your car insurance that you can’t easily control, such as your age, years of driving experience, job, and area.
-But if you’re serious about saving on your car insurance there are many things you can do to reduce the cost of your premium.
+But if you’re serious about saving on your car insurance there are some things you can do to reduce the cost of your premium.

 1. Choose your car carefully